rng-guy/NFSMWBartender/README.md

 &nbsp;

 To **uninstall** Bartender, remove its files from your game's `scripts` folder.
-There is no need to remove the optional missing textures, as the game will not use them without Bartender.
+There is no need to remove the optional missing textures, as the game won't ever use them without Bartender.

 &nbsp;